taker-project/taker_v0/README.md

 ## Build dependencies

 * `make` (not necessarily GNU Make, because Makefiles in this project tries to be POSIX-compatible)
-* `python (tested on 3.6)`, `pip`, `venv`
+* `python (works on 3.5, 3.6 and 3.7)`, `pip`, `venv`
 * `g++` (or `clang`)
 * `cmake` for runners
 * `libjsoncpp` for runners (on Debian/Ubuntu, you can use `libjsoncpp-dev` package)

 ## OS support

-Currently the project targets UNIX-like OSes and is tested on GNU/Linux, macOS and FreeBSD.
+Currently the project targets UNIX-like OSes and is tested on _GNU/Linux_, _macOS_ and _FreeBSD_.
 Other OS support will be added later.

-The least portable part is the process runner.
+The least portable part of Taker is the process runner.
 For UNIXes, it is `taker_unixrun`.
-It mostly uses POSIX-compatible routines, but there may be some problems while porting it to some UNIX-like OS.
-Now it work on the following ones:
+It mostly uses POSIX-compatible routines, but there may be problems while porting it to some other UNIX-like OS.
+Now it works on the following ones:

 * GNU/Linux
 * FreeBSD
-* macOS (thanks to [Travis CI](https://travis-ci.org) for macOS builds :) )
+* macOS \[thanks to [Travis CI](https://travis-ci.org) for macOS builds :) \]

 Note that on OSes other than GNU/Linux, `taker_unixrun` uses `ru_maxrss` for `getrusage()`, which not always gives the correct value for consumed memory.
 So, GNU/Linux is supported best now.